Blank family: Moshko (Dmitry) Blank

 On 1 January 1845, at the age of 86, Moshe Blank also converted to Christianity.
 He was baptized Dmitry, probably matching the patronymics of his sons.
 He wrote letters to the Emperor Nicholas I (there are known letters of 7 June 1845 and 18 September 1846 acknowledging that he had broken with the Jews for 40 years but could only convert after the death of his "very religious wife").
 In his letters, he advocated to significantly tighten the limitation for the religious Jews: to forbid prayers for the coming of Moshiach, but instead require every Saturday to pray for the Tsar and his family; to forbid Hasidic Judaism and visits of Jewish houses by rabbis; to forbid non-Jews employed by the Jews to work on Saturdays and so on.
 According to Blank, the new requirements would greatly increase conversion of the Jews and would make Government payments of 30 roubles to each convert unnecessary.
+Robert Service in his biography on Lenin notes that Moshe Blank was an "anti-semite" and that by stressing Russian nationalist agenda through "an emphasis upon the Jewish connections of Lenin," contemporary writers "avoid the plain fact that Moshko Blank was an enemy of Judaism and that no specific aspect of their Jewish background remained important for his children.".

 There is no information on the last years of Moshe Blank.